jsm28/matholymp-py/docs/static-site.rst

 ^^^^^^^^^^^^^^^^

-If someone wants their photo removed from the static site, remove the file from the relevant directory (note that there may be multiple copies of it, for someone at multiple events) and remove the entry or entries from the Photo URL column for that person in :file:`people.csv`, before regenerating the site.
+If someone wants their photo removed from the static site, remove the files from the relevant directory (note that there may be multiple copies of it, for someone at multiple events, and thumbnail versions that need to be removed as well) and remove the entry or entries from the Photo URL column for that person in :file:`people.csv`, before regenerating the site.